bigtreetech/docs/docs/Panda_Aura_A1mini.md

 <img src=img/PandaAura/en/wifi_ap.png width="300"/>

-- ① AP Page Selection: When you click the icon, it will turn red to indicate that you are on the AP page.
+- ① AP Page Selection: When you click on the icon, it will turn red to indicate that you are on the AP page.

 - ② AP Hotspot Switch